How to Get Married at the Capitol in Madison, Wisconsin in 2026

 Note: You will need your officiant’s name, address, phone number, and email address when you are applying for your marriage license.

-Step three: Pick a wedding day & apply for a permit
+Step three: Secure your Capitol Elopement day & apply for a permit

-When you are 60 days away from your wedding, you must schedule an appointment to apply for a marriage license on the Dane County’s website here.
+When you are 60 days away from your Capitol Elopement in Madison, Wisconsin, you must schedule an appointment to apply for a marriage license on the Dane County’s website here.

 Marriage license appointments are held via Zoom and are online only.
 You must have your photo ID, Social Security number, a document with your current physical address, and a certified copy of your birth certificate.
 There are a few other stipulations that are outlined on the Dane County Clerk’s website here.
 The total fee for your license will be $120 and is due at the time of your application.

 After applying, there is a three day waiting period before your marriage license is issued.
-You can apply for a waiver for an additional $25 fee.
+You can apply for a waiver for a $25 fee.

 Note: These rules can change anytime so be sure to double check before applying to make sure that you have the proper documents and requirements.